ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 which implies that they deserved a sending of the hand.
-But after some time, they received their comeuppance: Nadav and Avihu were burned when they entered the Ohel Moed, and the elders were burned when they had that desire, as it says: 'And the riffraff in the \[nation's\] midst had a great desire' (Bemidbar 11:4).*
+But after some time, they received their comeuppance: Nadav and Avihu were burned when they entered the Ohel Moed, and the elders were burned when they had that desire, as it says: 'And the riffraff in the nation's midst had a great desire' (Bemidbar 11:4).*

 *What was the riffraff?
 Rabbi Shmuel Bar Nachmani and Rabbi Nechemiah.
-One of them says, they were the converts that went up with \[Bnai Yisrael\] from Egypt and gathered unto them, as it says: 'And a great multitude went up with them' (Shmot 12:38).
+One of them says, they were the converts that went up with Bnai Yisrael from Egypt and gathered unto them, as it says: 'And a great multitude went up with them' (Shmot 12:38).
 The other one says, the riffraff is none other than the Sanhedrin, as it says: 'Gather for me seventy men'.
 What does it say there?
-'A fire of Hashem burned them and consumed the edge of the camp', \[meaning\] those who were selected from the camp \[i.e. the Sanhedrin\].*
+'A fire of Hashem burned them and consumed the edge of the camp', meaning those who were selected from the camp i.e. the Sanhedrin.*

 *How do we know that those elders that had ascended Har Sinai had been burned?
-As it says: 'A fire burned in their assembly' (Tehillim 106:18), and there is no assembly other than the Sanhedrin, as it says: 'If it would be \[concealed\] from the eyes of the assembly' (Bemidbar 18:24), and it says: 'If the entire assembly of Yisrael will sin accidentally' (Vayikra 4:13).
+As it says: 'A fire burned in their assembly' (Tehillim 106:18), and there is no assembly other than the Sanhedrin, as it says: 'If it would be concealed from the eyes of the assembly' (Bemidbar 18:24), and it says: 'If the entire assembly of Yisrael will sin accidentally' (Vayikra 4:13).
 Similarly David said: 'Even G-d went up against them and killed their sturdiest ones' (Tehillim 78:31) - these are the Sanhedrin;